ai-driven-dev/rules/memory-bank/activeContext.md

   - **Performance**: Potential bottleneck in processing/rendering large datasets from `git/trees`.
 Needs monitoring.
   - **User Experience**: For repositories resulting in >50 files selected for download, implement a confirmation dialog asking the user to proceed.
   - **Truncation**: Handling the `truncated` flag from the `git/trees` API is not yet implemented (low priority until observed).
+- **Scalability of Status Check**: For repositories with thousands of files, comparing local state with the full remote tree might become slow.
+Needs monitoring.

 ## Open Questions